-> There is a need across the cryptocurrency community, from fans to private investors to so called institutional investors to use measurements like market cap to rank different cryptocurrencies with each other, determine their overall value.
+There is a need across the cryptocurrency community, from fans to private investors to so-called institutional investors to use measurements like a market cap to rank different cryptocurrencies with each other, determine their overall value.

-> And obviously we also would like to have a measurement that we could use to spot potential investment opportunities right?
+And obviously we also would like to have a measurement that we could use to spot potential investment opportunities right?

-> And if you remember the stock market exchanges goes as far back as 1531 in Antwerp, Belgium.
+And if you remember the stock market exchanges go as far back as 1531 in Antwerp, Belgium.

-> There is something known as the Howey test which helps to define if something should be classified as a security or not.
+There is something known as the Howey test which helps to define if something should be classified as a security or not.
 But many people question that this test could and should be used to define Bitcoin and other cryptocurrencies.

 What we think is important to convey is that you need to remember how young and unregulated the cryptocurrency market still is, so what worked for the stock exchange market and stocks might not automatically work as well for the cryptocurrency market.